Learning Poisson Binomial Distributions: Introduction

 We work in a natural PAC-style model of learning an unknown discrete probability distribution which is essentially the model of \cite{KMR+:94}.
-In this learning framework for our problem, the learner is provided with independent samples drawn from an unknown PBD $X$.
-Using these samples, the learner must with probability $1 - \delta$ output a hypothesis distribution $\hat{X}$ such that the total variation distance $\dtv(X,\hat{X})$ is at most $\eps$, where $\eps,\delta > 0$ are accuracy and confidence parameters that are provided to the learner.\footnote{\cite{KMR+:94} used the Kullback-Leibler divergence as their distance measure but we find it more natural to use variation distance.} A \emph{proper} learning algorithm in this framework outputs a distribution that is itself a Poisson Binomial Distribution, i.e. a vector $\hat{p}=(\hat{p}_1,\dots,\hat{p}_n)$ which describes the hypothesis PBD $\hat{X}=\sum_{i=1}^n \hat{X}_i$ where $\E[\hat{X}_i]=\hat{p}_i$.
+In this learning framework for our problem, the learner is provided with the value of $n$ and with independent samples drawn from an unknown PBD $X$.
+Using these samples, the learner must with probability at least $1 - \delta$ output a hypothesis distribution $\hat{X}$ such that the total variation distance $\dtv(X,\hat{X})$ is at most $\eps$, where $\eps,\delta > 0$ are accuracy and confidence parameters that are provided to the learner.\footnote{\cite{KMR+:94} used the Kullback-Leibler divergence as their distance measure but we find it more natural to use variation distance.} A \emph{proper} learning algorithm in this framework outputs a distribution that is itself a Poisson Binomial Distribution, i.e., a vector $\hat{p}=(\hat{p}_1,\dots,\hat{p}_n)$ which describes the hypothesis PBD $\hat{X}=\sum_{i=1}^n \hat{X}_i$ where $\E[\hat{X}_i]=\hat{p}_i$.

-\subsection{Our results}
+\subsection{Our results.}

-Our main result is a highly efficient algorithm for learning PBDs from \emph{constantly} many samples, i.e. quite surprisingly, the {\em sample complexity of learning PBDs over $[n]$ is independent of $n$}.
-We prove the following:
+{Our main result is an efficient algorithm for learning PBDs from $\tilde{O}(1/\eps^2)$ many samples independent of $[n].$ Since PBDs are an $n$-parameter family of distributions over the domain $[n]$, we view such a tight bound as a surprising result.} We prove: